Boca del Lupo is honoured to receive the 2021 Patrick O’Neill Award for Best Play Anthology awarded by the Canadian Association of Theatre Research.

 Pricing: $30 for each Box Set or all 5 Box Sets for $125 (plus taxes and shipping).

-The Box Sets will be sold online at www.bocadellupo.com/plays2perform/ and in-person at Boca del Lupo’s storefront on Granville Island.
+The Box Sets are sold online at www.bocadellupo.com/plays2perform/ and in-person at Boca del Lupo’s storefront on Granville Island.

 i) Early Bird Pre-order Online Sale- save 10%!
 Available now until June 21, 2021, items can be pre-ordered for discount savings, and will be shipped on June 22.